lwinterface/panini/README.md

 ```

-Anthill let you to choose between default (recommended by developers) and custom logger configurations.
+Panini let you to choose between default (recommended by developers) and custom logger configurations.
 If you want to
 use custom logging config - just create `config/log_config.json` file with custom logger configuration at the app root.
-Anthill will automatically detect and set it.
+Panini will automatically detect and set it.
 After that you can get your logger with `get_logger` function.

 ## Testing